quickwit-oss/quickwit/docs/reference/aggregation.md

 ### Range

 Provide user-defined buckets to aggregate on.
 Two special buckets will automatically be created to cover the whole range of values.
-The provided buckets have to be continous.
+The provided buckets have to be continuous.
 During the aggregation, the values extracted from the fast_field field will be checked against each bucket range.
 Note that this aggregation includes the from value and excludes the to value for each range.

 ```json skip